3bl3gamer/tg_history_dumper/README.md

 * `app_id` and `app_hash` — see [preparing](#preparing);
 * `socks5_proxy_addr` — (optional) `address:post` of SOCKS5 proxy;
-* `request_interval_ms` — (optional, default is 1000) interval for requesting history messages (may be decreased, though it likely will not have any effect, since TG has query rate limits);
+* `request_interval_ms` — (optional, default is 1000) interval for requesting history message chunks (may be decreased, though it likely will not speed up the process, since TG has query rate limits);
 * `session_file_path` — (optional, default is `tg.session`) session file location (you will not have to login next time if it is present);
 * `out_dir_path` — (optional, default is `history`) folder for saved messages and media;
 * `history` — (optional, default is `{"type": "user"}`) chat filtering [rules](#rules);